 This is the land of Aurora and fire and ice.
 A land of spurting geysers, glaciers, boiling mud pools and waterfalls.
 Its mysterious landscape is an inspiration for many artists and photographers, who have a great passion for landscape photography.

-The land is densely populated, pure, unpolluted and hold truly magical stories and is an adventurous playground for passionate photographer.
+The land is hardly populated, pure, unpolluted and holds truly magical stories and is an adventurous playground for passionate photographers.

 Better Moments was the first to organize workshops in aerial photography in Iceland.
 For years, we have being shooting over the most scenic spots so don’t miss this unique opportunity to photograph Iceland from above together with the best.
 As we are relying on good weather, we cannot say in advance when and and where we will arrange the aerial photography workshop, however, we will ensure that you will take home some wonderful landscape shots.
 This offer is optional, hence, if you wish to join this particular workshop please let us know in advance.
 The price depends on the number of guests and location.
 Therefore, you can sign up and subsequently cancel if the workshop is outside your travel budget.